janethiem/whisker-list/README.md

 - **Soft Delete System**: Allow users to undo task deletion with recovery period
 - **Bulk Operations**: Multi-select and batch actions for task management
 - **Drag & Drop**: Visual task reordering and priority management
+- **Sort by Updated At**: Use existing infrastructure to sort by Updated time

 ### Security & Authentication
 - **JWT Authentication**: User registration, login, and session management